Nevada revisits Oakland Athletics stadium plan in special legislative session - KESQ

 The Legislature adjourned Monday after its 120-day, biennial session with disputes over one of the five major budget bills that funds capital improvement projects.
 On Tuesday, Republican Gov. Joe Lombardo held a special legislative session to pass that bill.

 Lombardo’s office had introduced the stadium financing bill with less than two weeks left in the regular session.
-It is unclear how many days the second special session will last, though a Wednesday vote is unlikely.
+It is unclear how many days the second special session will last.
+The state Assembly is set to hear the bill on Thursday, and amendments could still come for the bill.

 Meanwhile, representatives from Oakland are not giving up on keeping the A’s in their backyard.